-After the War, Stocker took part in a 3-Lancaster Tour of Brazil, led by Sir Arthur Harris, before transferring to Transport Command where he soon acquired an ‘A Cat, but in 1948-49 he achieved his long-term ambition by becoming a Pilot.
-In 1951, after a tour on Lancasters with Coastal Command, he was selected to become a member of the team that was sent to the USA to convert to, and ferry back to the UK, the first Neptunes for the RAF.
-Unfortunately, he lost his Aircrew medical category in 1956 and left the Service to pursue a career which eventually embraced a variety of aspects of applied engineering.
-The book s subtitle claims that Stocker s tale is ‘extraordinary.
+After Brazil he Transferring to Transport Command where he soon acquired an ‘A Catagory, but in 1948-49 he achieved his long-term ambition by becoming a Pilot.
+In 1951, after a Tour on Lancasters with Coastal Command, he was selected to become a member of the Team that was sent to the USA to convert to, and ferry back to the UK, the 1st Neptunes for the RAF.
+Unfortunately, he lost his Aircrew Medical Category in 1956 and left the Service to pursue a Career which eventually embraced a variety of aspects of Applied Engineering.
+The books subtitle claims that Stocker’s tale is ‘extraordinary.
 It is, and it is well worth reading.

-On the Lancaster, the Engineers had 2 roles actually because within PFF it was different from the rest of Bomber Command.
-Don Bennett said ‘Any idiot can aim a bomb and drop it so the Engineers can do it!’
-In PFF we had 2 Navigators instead of a Navigator and a Bomb Aimer.
-And the 2 Navigators were sat up there side by side to improve the quality of the job and make it easier – to ensure that we arrived over the Target at the right point and to drop the Markers at the right time and when we did, ‘Engineer – get down the nose and aim the bombs’ – as simple as that.
+On the Lancaster, the Engineers had 2 Roles actually because within PFF it was different from the rest of Bomber Command.
+Don Bennett said ‘Any idiot can Aim a Bomb and drop it so the Engineers can do it!’
+In PFF we had 2 Navigators instead of a Navigator & a Bomb Aimer.
+The 2 Navigators were sat up there side by side to improve the quality of the job and make it easier – to ensure that we arrived over the Target at the right point and to drop the Markers at the right time and when we did, ‘Engineer – get down the Nose and Aim the Bombs’ – as simple as that.

-The Oboe (a radio bombing) system, that was diabolical!
+The Oboe (a Radio Bombing) System, that was diabolical!
 From my point of view, from the Engineers point of view!
-But we did have Oboe on Lancasters.
-I did the 1st one with Group Captain Grant and the unfortunate thing is our 582 Pilot gets out of the seat and swops over with the 109 Squadron Pilot, which is what happened with Palmer.
-On the 1st one I was on it was just Group Captain Grant, who was CO of 109 who got in the left-hand seat and sat there and then we went over the Target and there is no Intercom, there is no nothing, just a deathly hush.
-I don’t know how long, I believe it must be about 4 minutes but it seemed like a 1/2 an hour or more.
-You are sat there, people firing guns at you but that is not unusual but you are flying straight and level and timing becomes – hope nothing hits you until the bombs go.
+We did have Oboe on Lancasters.
+I did the 1st one with Group Captain Grant and the unfortunate thing is our 582 Pilot gets out of the Seat and swops over with the 109 Squadron Pilot, which is what happened with Palmer.
+On the 1st one I was on it was just Group Captain Grant, who was CO of 109 who got in the left-hand Seat and sat there and then we went over the Target and there is no Intercom, there is no nothing, just a deathly hush.
+I don’t know how long, I believe it must be about 4-mins but it seemed like a ½-hr or more.
+You are sat there, people firing Guns at you but that is not unusual but you are Flying straight & level and timing becomes – hope nothing hits you until the Bombs go.
 Suddenly, thank god we are back on Intercom and the Gunner can at least say that there is something happening out there.
 No, Oboe in a Lancaster was not good fun!
 I think the boys in the Mosquitoes had a better deal, they were a lot higher up!
 That was the big thing.
 No, I didn’t like Oboe in Lancs.

-We dropped the markers, yes.
+We dropped the Markers, yes.
 One of the most fascinating was when I was flying with (Master Bomber) Group Captain P H Cribb, DSO, DFC, who was 582 Squadron Commander at that time.
-This was a daylight ra id.
+This was a daylight Raid.
 We bombed the Island of Walcheren (3rd October 1944) on the Scheldt Estuary.
-The idea was to make the island uninhabitable for the Germans by knocking a hole in the sea wall.
-It wasn’t a big raid as far as aircraft was concerned.
-We stayed over the target for a couple of hours and they were sending in 50 main force aircraft every 20 minutes and we put the markers down on the sea front and gradually knocked a hole in the sea-wall and eventually the water came in.
+The idea was to make the Island uninhabitable for the Germans by knocking a hole in the Sea-wall.
+It wasn’t a big Raid as far as Aircraft was concerned.
+We stayed over the Target for a couple of hrs and they were sending in 50 Main Force Aircraft every 20-mins and we put the Markers down on the Sea front and gradually knocked a hole in the Sea-wall and eventually the water came in.
 There was a little rivalry between 5 Group which incorporates 617 (Dambusters) Squadron and the Pathfinder Force.
-The last group of Bombers that were coming in to knock a hole in the wall was to be 617 Squadron with some of their Tallboys, we didn’t need them, we sent them home again!
+The last Group of Bombers that were coming in to knock a hole in the wall was to be 617 Squadron with some of their Tallboys, we didn’t need them, we sent them home again!
 One up for Pathfinders!
-But OK that was interesting because there was only one ack-ack battery at Westkapelle, right on the tip of the Island and earlier – between I think the 1st and 2nd wave we had some smaller bombs which we aimed vaguely at the ack-ack battery.
-Then had the pleasure of seeing the brave Hun get on their bicycles and cycling down the main road straight through the middle of Walcheren Island to the mainland – very satisfying, that!
+But OK that was interesting because there was only one Ack-Ack battery at Westkapelle, right on the tip of the Island and earlier – between I think the 1st & 2nd Wave we had some smaller Bombs which we aimed vaguely at the Ack-Ack battery.
+Then had the pleasure of seeing the brave Huns get on their bicycles & cycling down the main road straight through the middle of Walcheren Island to the Mainland – very satisfying, that!

 Another Mission – anyhow it was quite an uneventful trip to Pilsen.
-We went over the Target, we dropped our bombs and nobody fired back or did any damage or anything.
-So the Engineer puts his head down, goes to the Instruments, fills in the log sheet.
+We went over the Target, we dropped our Bombs and nobody fired back or did any damage or anything.
+So the Engineer puts his head down, goes to the Instruments, fills in the Log Sheet.
 We were clear of the Target then – have a look through one of the Astrodomes, have a look at the exhaust, see that they are all the right colour.
-I had my look out and then I said quietly over the intercom, ‘Navigator, if we are going home why is the Pole Star on the Port side?’
-There was a little hush that lasted a good 10 seconds before all hell broke loose.
-The Pole Star on the port side means that we are going East and my reckoning from Czechoslovakia going East is not the best way home!
+I had my look out and then I said quietly over the Intercom, ‘Navigator, if we are going home why is the Pole Star on the Port side?’
+There was a little hush that lasted a good 10-secs before all hell broke loose.
+The Pole Star on the Port side means that we are going East and my reckoning from Czechoslovakia going East is not the best way home!

 The last Operation we did was Operation Manna dropping the food for the Dutch in Rotterdam.
 We did some of those from Little Staughton.
 And then we started bringing home the Prisoners of War.
 I’d done, I think one to France bringing home Prisoners of War just before the 6th May 1945.
-The 5th I don’t remember doing anything but on the 8th which was the day actually when they were calling it VE Day – 582 provided one of our Master Bomber Aircraft because our Master Bomber Aircraft had better Radio equipment than the others.
-I had a Service Motorbike and I put that in the back of a Lanc and we went to Lübeck on the 8th of May and sat on the end of the runway acting as Air Traffic Control all through the day while Bomber Command was sending planes picking up POWs and flying them back.
-We were the first in, in the morning and when the last Lancaster left in the evening we stopped acting as Air Traffic Control, picked up our quota of POWs and we flew back.
+The 5th I don’t remember doing anything but on the 8th which was the day actually when they were calling it VE-Day – 582 provided one of our Master Bomber Aircraft because our Master Bomber Aircraft had better Radio equipment than the others.
+I had a Service Motorbike and I put that in the back of a Lanc and we went to Lübeck on the 8th of May and sat on the end of the Runway acting as Air Traffic Control all through the day while Bomber Command was sending Planes picking up PoWs and flying them back.
+We were the 1st in, in the morning and when the last Lancaster left in the evening we stopped acting as Air Traffic Control, picked up our quota of PoWs and we flew back.
 Not to Little Staughton, we had to take them somewhere else so we took them there and by the time we’d done that it was dark.
-We then had the privilege of flying back over England on the evening of VE-Day when all the bonfires were lit and all over the Country there were all these bonfires, it was a magnificent sight!
-I didn’t actually get a drink because my log book says that we didn’t land until the morning of the 9th which was probably sometime after Midnight.
+We then had the privilege of flying back over England on the evening of VE-Day when all the Bonfires were lit and all over the Country there were all these Bonfires, it was a magnificent sight!
+I didn’t actually get a drink because my Log Book says that we didn’t land until the morning of the 9th which was probably sometime after Midnight.
 I was doing Squadron Ops Officer at the time and I went down to the Ops Room to find out what was on the next day and what we were required to provide, I’ve forgotten how many, some Crews to do the same sort of thing the next day.
 Where was everybody?
 Cambridge!
 London!
 No Squadron Commander, no Station Commander!
 I think there were a couple of Flight Commanders of ours.
-Early on the morning of the 9th, I tried to rustle up a few Crews to go over the next day to bring some more POWs back.
+Early on the morning of the 9th, I tried to rustle up a few Crews to go over the next day to bring some more PoWs back.
 I did get a drink sometime early on the morning of the 9th as the girls in the Telephone Exchange found a bottle of Gin that had some left in the bottom.
-I had a very tiny tot of Gin on the morning of the 9th.
+I had a very tiny tot of Gin.

 “That was my VE-Day!”